gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 An Installation references its blueprint indirectly via a so-called [component descriptor](../../../concepts/Glossary.md#_component-descriptor_).
-In general, we use the component descriptor to collect all required resources for a deployment of a component.
+In general, we use the component descriptor to collect all required resources for the deployment of a component.
 The [component descriptor for the current example](./component-descriptor.yaml) contains only one resource, namely the blueprint.
 We will describe component descriptors more detailed in later examples.